I am an ambivert.

 Now I’m in my super-late twenties and making an impression on people doesn’t really matter to me.
 Being myself has become more important to me and when I am just being myself, I am not being appreciated much.
 Rather, I am being misunderstood or made fun of.

 But again, it’s not your fault to misunderstand me.
 Understanding an ambivert is quite confusing.

-Here are few things that will help you understand ambiverts like me:
+Here are a few things that will help you understand ambiverts like me:

 We love to be with people and other time all we need is to be left alone.

 We love to be with people.
 There are days when we want to go out and party.
 We will just get along with everyone around us.
 And there are days when we just want to be with no one but ourselves.
-We may not answer you calls or texts and we will cancel all the plans.
+We may not answer your calls or texts and we will cancel all the plans.
 We just want to keep our nose in our books and listen to our favorite songs.
 And we cannot explain why we want to be with people or why we want to be home.
-May be we need to keep balance to get going.
+Maybe we need to keep the balance to get going.

 We live in our ‘palace of thoughts’.

 We dwell in our ‘palace of thoughts’ and we are always thinking.
 Alone or accompanied, we pretty much live in our head, wrapped around with zillions of thoughts.
 We might be thinking of what to do next or just thinking about what we did yesterday.
 We might be thinking of conversation we are going to have with one of our friends or how we may have embarrassed ourselves while saying certain things.
 We can spend hours, staring at the wall and thinking.